Azure/portaldocs/portal-sdk/generated/top-extensions-browse.md

             }

             /**
+             * The interface for menu command item display customizations.
+             */
+            export interface MenuItemCustomCommandOptions {
+                /**
+                 * The command content.
+                 *
+                 * Customizes rendering of menu command item @see `Toolbar.ToolbarItems.MenuItemCustomButtonOptions` for more details.
+                 */
+                readonly content?: string;
+            }

+            /**
              * The interface for selection based menu command.
              */
             export interface MenuSelectionCommand extends CommonCommandBase<SelectionCommandKind.MenuSelectionCommand>, RequiresSelection {
                 /**
                  * The list of commands.
                  */
-                readonly commands: ReadonlyArray<OpenBladeSelectionCommand | ArmCommand>; //If a new command type is supported in future, it'll be added to this list depending on whether it needs to be supported in the menu list.
+                readonly commands: ReadonlyArray<OpenBladeSelectionCommand & MenuItemCustomCommandOptions | ArmCommand>; //If a new command type is supported in future, it'll be added to this list depending on whether it needs to be supported in the menu list.
             }

             /**